albar965/littlenavmap-manual/en/MAPDISPLAY.md

 The course for a rhumb line is indicated in degrees magnetic and true \(`°M`, `°T` or `°M/T` if both values are equal\).

+Note that the rhumb line connecting two points on earth is longer than the great circle path.
+Also, near the poles and for longer distances the rhumb line is not usable.

 The magnetic declination to calculate the magnetic course will be taken from the global `magdec.bgl` file at the origin of the measurement.

 The magnetic declination of an airport or navaid will be used if the measurement starts at a such a point.
 Additional information like ident and frequency will be added to the line in this case as well.